 Alcohol dependency doesn’t always get the serious attention it warrants.
 From its use with other drugs to its devastating effects on the mind, helping people overcome this disease means more than helping people enjoy a better life – it’s about saving their lives.

-Treatment for alcohol use disorder often involves a multifaceted approach, comprised of evidence based interventions such as cognitive behavioral therapy (CBT), group and individual sessions, and complementary therapies such as yoga, equine therapy, and massage.
+Treatment for alcohol addiction starts with a comprehensive assessment and alcohol detox followed by a multifaceted approach, comprised of evidence-based interventions such as cognitive-behavioral therapy (CBT), group and individual sessions, and complementary therapies such as yoga, equine therapy, and massage.
 In some cases, medication-assisted detox and treatment can be the step some people need to get to recovery.
 Several different medications have been approved for the treatment of alcohol use disorder and associated comorbidities.
 One such medication is disulfiram (Antabuse).

 What is Disulfiram Used For?

 Disulfiram is the first FDA-approved medication for the treatment of alcohol use disorder.
 For the past 60 years, specialists in addiction medicine have prescribed disulfiram (brand name Antabuse) to help patients maintain their sobriety.

 Disulfiram only makes up one aspect of a comprehensive treatment plan.
 It is not intended for use on its own; it is most effective when combined with group and individual therapy or counseling.
 Disulfiram may accompany inpatient rehabilitation, outpatient rehabilitation, and other strategies specially designed to treat AUD.